Skip to content

 Morning

-Begin with specialty coffee and something warm.
-Winter mornings feel especially calm in Old Town when streets are quieter.
+Begin slowly with specialty coffee and something warm from a bakery.
+Winter mornings feel especially calm in the Old Town, when the streets are quiet, the light is soft, and you have the squares almost to yourself before the day gets going.

 Old Town loop (short and scenic)